apayeur/spikingburstprop/README.md

 # spikingburstprop
 This repository contains code to simulate spiking networks with burst-mediated plasticity and multiplexing, using the Auryn simulator (creator: Friedemann Zenke https://github.com/fzenke/auryn/).

-To compile this code, first compile the auryn library from https://github.com/apayeur/auryn and follow the instructions.
+To compile this code, first compile the Auryn library from https://github.com/apayeur/auryn and follow the instructions.

-To reproduce Figs. 2-3-4 of our paper "*Burst-dependent synaptic plasticity can coordinate learning in hierarchical circuits*", do the following once you have cloned the present repositiory and with Auryn installed as described above:
+To reproduce Figs. 2-4 of our paper "*Burst-dependent synaptic plasticity can coordinate learning in hierarchical circuits*", do the following once you have cloned the present repository and with Auryn installed as described above:

 * Figure 2B-D:
 From folder `./analysis/plasticity-protocol`, run the Python script `plot_all_adaptive_rule.py`.
-This code produces a `.pdf` in folder `../../results/learning-rule`, so make sure that the latter exists before running the code.
 This code works with the following Python packages:
 	* python 3.6.2
 	* numpy 1.13.1